Summer means strappy sandals, t-shirts and sundresses; long weekends picnicking at the beach and…road trips!!!!

 But wait.
 Can those of us dedicated to healthy living survive out there on the road and return home with our health intact?

 Yup…as long as we know how to sidestep some potential landmines lurking along the road.

 I’m talking fast food…plant-based or not.
-I have read article after article about the ‘vegan’ options available to us at fast food joints, like vegan burritos at Chipotle Grill (proudly going GMO-free…sort of…) or vegan pizza at Pizza Hut and Papa John’s.
+I have read article after article about the ‘vegan’ options available to us at fast food joints, like vegan burritos at various "Tex-mex" style places or vegan pizza at Pizza Hut and Papa John’s.
 While appealing, think before you steer into one of these parking lots.
 Is it food you want to eat…or is it food at all?

 Fast food is notorious for telling us what we want to hear…and it ain’t always the truth.
-We know what we know about burgers and such…38 ingredients in Chicken McNuggets…or the secret in a Big Mac’s ‘special sauce’ being that it’s a melting pot of chemicals, additives and flavorings.
+We know what we know about burgers and such…even though we're now told that Chicken McNuggets are "simply natural"…or the secret in a Big Mac’s "special sauce" being that it’s a melting pot of chemicals, additives and flavorings.

 But what about the plant-based options?
 Remember kids, vegan doesn’t always mean healthy.
 Traveling and eating in fast food restaurants can have you returning home just as puffy and bloated as anyone else on the road living on junk food.
-Fat, sugar and salt will load you up on calories, vegan or not.
+Fat, sugar and salt will pile on calories, vegan or not.

 I checked out the vegan option at Papa John’s; their pizzas are a caloric landmine!
 A 10-inch Garden Cheese-less Pizza weighs in at a whopping 140 calories a slice!
 That’s 840 calories for the whole thing, which we know we are going to eat because, let’s face it, a 10-inch pizza just ain’t that big.
 That’s a lot of calories for not much pizza.